InfuseAI/primehub-site/docs/model-configuration.md

 It is used to tell your client how to connect to the artifact storage.
 We take `S3-compatible storage` as an example:

-* `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are used by the s3 client
+* `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are used by the s3 client.
-* `MLFLOW_S3_ENDPOINT_URL` is used to tell s3 client to connect your own S3-compatible storage rahter than the AWS S3 server
+* `MLFLOW_S3_ENDPOINT_URL` is used to tell s3 client to connect your own S3-compatible storage rather than the AWS S3 server.

-Please check [MLflow Artifact Storage](https://www.mlflow.org/docs/latest/tracking.html#amazon-s3-and-s3-compatible-storage) to find more information.
+Please check [MLflow Artifact Storage](https://www.mlflow.org/docs/latest/tracking.html#artifact-stores) to find more information.

 ## MLflow instances

-The easy way to set up a MLflow instance is to create a [MLflow instance](primehub-app-builtin-mlflow) from the PrimeHub App Template.
-In addition, it is possible to host your own MLflow instance outside PrimeHub.
+The easiest way to set up a MLflow instance is to create a [MLflow instance](primehub-app-builtin-mlflow) from the PrimeHub Apps.
+In addition, it is possible to host your own MLflow instance outside of PrimeHub.
 There are some key considerations when setting up a MLflow instance to make **Model Management** and **Deployment** working together, especially deploy a model from the `MLflow Model Registry`.

 ### Installed MLflow server by Apps

 Requirements:

-* Enable the **Group Volume** to save the artifacts
+* enable the **Group Volume** to save the artifacts.
-* create a Deployment in the same group
+* create a MLflow app in the same group.

 In the default settings, MLflow App Template uses the path `$(PRIMEHUB_APP_ROOT)/mlruns` as `DEFAULT_ARTIFACT_ROOT` to keep artifacts.
 When you deploy a model from `MLflow Model Registry` by modelUri `models:/<model-name>/<version-name>`, it will copy artifacts from `$(PRIMEHUB_APP_ROOT)/mlruns`.
-This is the reason why you should enable **Group Volume** and create a Deployment from the same group.
+This is the reason why you should enable **Group Volume** and create a MLflow app in the same group.

 If you want to make the `installed MLflow server by Apps` sharing `MLflow Model Registry` to other groups, please configure proper [Artifact Stores](https://www.mlflow.org/docs/latest/tracking.html#artifact-stores).
 It is very common to use Amazon S3 and S3-compatible storage to save artifacts.